 A reissued CanLit tale of feminism and power

-Madge Macbeth (1878-1965) was a prolific writer of articles, short stories, memoirs, radio and stage drama, and twenty novels.
-By her death in 1965, Madge was well-known as an Ottawa literary personality and as the first woman president of the Canadian Authors Association.
+Madge Macbeth (1878–1965) was a prolific writer of articles, short stories, memoirs, radio and stage drama, and novels.
+Macbeth was well-known as an Ottawa literary personality and as the first female president of the Canadian Authors Association.

 “Shackles is a fascinating novel of one woman’s struggle to forge an artistic life amidst the intersecting restrictions of gender and economics.” – from the new introduction by Notes From a Feminist Killjoy author Erin Wunker